lightpanda-io/browser/README.md

 ## Status

-Lightpanda is still a work in progress and is currently at the Alpha stage.
+Lightpanda is still a work in progress and is currently at a Beta stage.

-Here are the key features we want to implement before releasing a Beta version:
+Here are the key features we have implemented:

 - [x] Loader
 - [x] HTML parser and DOM tree